 Sibling Claim Enrolments that are Outside the Designated Neighbourhood Area

-In the event that a Year 6 student has a sibling, who will be attending Epping Secondary College in 2022 and whose residential address is located outside the designated neighbourhood, then the Year 6 student can apply for enrolment.
+In the event that a Year 6 student has a sibling, who will be attending Epping Secondary College and whose residential address is located outside the designated neighbourhood, then the Year 6 student can apply for enrolment.

 For information about our International Education Program please visit